ABeeinSpace/ADS-Report/ADS Report Draft.md

 ## Technical Context

-Most modern Linux systems use a project called `systemd` as their init system and services manager. `systemd` services are background programs that run to support different functionality.
+Most modern Linux systems use a project called `systemd` as their init system and services manager[^2]. `systemd` services are background programs that run to support different functionality.
 An example of a program that runs as a service is `sshd`, the OpenSSH Server daemon.

 There are two directories that `systemd` will look for services in.